 For station 795, the return levels for 5-year, 20-year, and 100-year periods were estimated as 0.9374, 1.0989, and 1.2704 meters, respectively.
 The 95% confidence intervals for these return levels provide a range within which the true values are expected to lie, indicating the uncertainty in these predictions (Table Y - Appendix).

-The method to calculate the return levels was then looped for all the stations in the dataset and the return levels for Dun Laoghaire were recalculated post-looping as a validation step.
+The GEV model was applied to all the stations in the dataset.
 The resulting return levels for the 5, 20 and 100-year return levels were then plotted on a heatmap of the Irish coast as shown below.

 Figure 9 shows the block maxima calculated return levels around the coast for 2-, 5-, 20-, and 100-year periods respectively.